It’s difficult to know what psychology books and self-help guides on the market are good.

-Whilst this one can’t really be described as a book on psychology, it certainly deserves the extra place on this list through the quality and ideas that Chris describes.
+While this one can’t be described as a book on psychology, it certainly deserves the extra place on this list through the quality and ideas that Chris describes.

-So if you find the list above too rooted in psychology, why not try this book for something ‘out of this world‘ that offers ideas for better well-being here on the planet.
+So if you find the list above too rooted in psychology, why not try this book for something ‘out of this world‘ that offers ideas for better well-being here on the planet?

 How do you find this list of psychology books?